ITV (LON:ITV) Trading 15% Higher – Should You Buy?

 Analyst Upgrades and Downgrades

-Separately, JPMorgan Chase & Co. reduced their price target on ITV from GBX 112 to GBX 105 and set an “overweight” rating for the company in a research report on Friday.
-Two analysts have rated the stock with a Buy rating, Based on data from MarketBeat.com, ITV has an average rating of “Buy” and an average target price of GBX 105.
+Separately, JPMorgan Chase & Co. lowered their price objective on ITV from GBX 112 to GBX 105 and set an “overweight” rating for the company in a research report on Friday.
+Two equities research analysts have rated the stock with a Buy rating, According to data from MarketBeat, ITV has an average rating of “Buy” and a consensus target price of GBX 105.

 About ITV